websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 With Liferay DXP Cloud, you can connect custom domains to environment services with a DNS provider.

-To do this, first register your custom domain with your environment's Ingress Load Balancer IP.
+To do this, first register your custom domain with your environment's Load Balancer IP address.
 Then add the domain to the desired service via the DXP Cloud console or the service's LCP.json file.

 * [Registering a Custom Domain with an Environment IP](#registering-a-custom-domain-with-an-environment-ip)
 * [Adding a Custom Domain to a DXP Cloud Service](#adding-a-custom-domain-to-a-dxp-cloud-service)